fraser-lab/fraser-lab.github.io/courses/peer_review_2020/how_to.md

 ### Major points
   - Enumerate only major issues that deal with data quality and data interpretation and reflect on the ability of the paper to accomplish it's major goals
-  - Each major issue should be its own paragraph or list of questions.
+  - Each major issue should be its own paragraph or list of questions
+    - this is your chance to ask both specific and open ended questions!

 ### Minor Points: